avisiedo/avisiedo.github.io/content/stopping-systemd-on-k8s.md

 Detected architecture x86-64.
 ```

-We can see that systemd does not start the stop sequence as in the case of the
+We can see that systemd does not begin the stop sequence as in the case of the
 container; this is because kubernetes does not passthrough the STOPSIGNAL
 instruction that is found into the Dockerfile.
 For fix this situation we will
 use the [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/),